Breast Cancer Oncologists

 Dr Rob Paterson is a Medical Oncologist treating breast cancer patients at Maitland, Newcastle and Gateshead.
 His continued dedication to researching and treating breast cancer has seen him appointed as the clinical fellow for the Australia New Zealand Breast Cancer Trials Group.

-Dr Nick Zdenkowski is a highly qualified medical oncologist, he sits on the Scientific Advisory Committee of Breast Cancer Trials, and sees patients at East Maitland and The Breast and Endocrine Centre in Gateshead.
+Dr Nick Zdenkowski is a highly qualified medical oncologist, he sits on the Scientific Advisory Committee of Breast Cancer Trials, and sees patients at East Maitland and at The Clark Suites in Gateshead.
 Dr Zdenkowski offers treatments at the Maitland Private Hospital and at Lake Macquarie Private Hospital Day Oncology Unit.

 What Is Breast Cancer?

 Being diagnosed with breast cancer is scary, but treatment options and outcomes have improved.
 Breast cancer is the most common cancer in women in Australia and New Zealand.